Follow the following steps, in sequence, to access the range in internet based information available for your soldier

 also McDonald, W. (2001).
 Honours and Awards to the NZEF in the Great War 1914-18.
 Napier, New Zealand: McDonald.

 Wayne McDonald’s book provides an alphabetical listing of award winners, including nurses.
 Notes rank, regiment, citations (with original London Gazette references).
 Includes Mentioned in Despatches.

-- Studholme, Lieut-Col J. (ed).
+Studholme, Lieut-Col J. (ed).
 (1928).
-New Zealand Expditionary Force record of personal services during the war of offficers, nurses and first class warrant officers; and other facts relating to the NZEF.
+New Zealand Expeditionary Force record of personal services during the war of officers, nurses and first class warrant officers; and other facts relating to the NZEF.
 Wellington: Government Printer.